BOOST YOUR CONFIDENCE BY SMOOTHING OUT YOUR SCARS

 During your initial consultation at Gabbay Plastic Surgery, Dr. Gabbay will examine your wound and discuss the possible methods of treating your scar, the risks and benefits involved, and the possible outcomes.
 After assessing your scar, Dr. Gabbay will create a customized treatment plan utilizing the optimal techniques to ensure the success and safety of your scar revision procedure.

-Steps to The Procedure
+The Scar Repair Procedure

-Scar revision procedures are meant to minimize the appearance of the scar, so that it blends naturally into your surrounding skin tone and texture.
+Scar revision procedures are meant to minimize the appearance of the scar so that it blends naturally into your surrounding skin tone and texture.
 The general scar revision procedure involves the following steps:

 - Step 1—Anesthesia: Medications will be administered for your comfort during the surgical procedures and may involve local anesthesia, intravenous (IV) sedation, or general anesthesia, depending upon the type and complexity of the surgery you are having.

-- Topical Treatments—Gels, tapes, or external compression can aid in wound closure and healing, and can prevent your skin from producing irregular pigmentation and discoloration.
+- Topical Treatments: Gels, tapes, or external compression can aid in wound closure and healing and can prevent your skin from producing irregular pigmentation and discoloration.

-- Injectable Treatments—Injectables are often used to fill depressed or concave scars, and the results may last anywhere from three months to several years.
+- Injectable Treatments: Injectables are often used to fill depressed or concave scars, and the results may last anywhere from three months to several years.
 Injectable treatments must be repeated periodically in order to maintain the beneficial results.

-- Surface Treatments—This approach is most often used to soften surface irregularities and reduce uneven pigmentation.
-Surface treatments such as dermabrasion, laser/light therapy, chemical peels, and skin bleaching agents are used to either mechanically remove the top layers of skin, or to improve the condition of the skin tissue.
+- Surface Treatments: This approach is most often used to soften surface irregularities and reduce uneven pigmentation.
+Surface treatments such as dermabrasion, laser/light therapy, chemical peels, and skin bleaching agents are used to either mechanically remove the top layers of skin or to improve the condition of the skin tissue.

 Following your scar revision procedure, bandages or dressings will be applied to keep the treatment site clean, and you will be given specific instructions that will include how to care for yourself after your procedure, the medications to apply or take orally to aid in healing and reduce the risk of infection, and when to follow-up with Dr. Gabbay.
 Following all of the instructions is key to the success of your surgery, and it is important that the surgical incisions are not subjected to excessive force, abrasion, or motion during the healing process.

 The initial healing phase after your surgical scar revision may include localized swelling, discoloration, or discomfort, which may take 1-2 weeks to subside.
 You should avoid any activity that places undue stress on the incision area, and you may use cold compresses to reduce swelling.
 The length of your recovery period will depend on the type, degree, and location of the scar.
 The healing process will continue for several weeks, and as the new scar heals, it will slowly fade and become increasingly inconspicuous.
-You should avoid exposure to the sun for several months after treatment, and will be advised to use a sunblock or wound dressing dressing (such as a Band-Aid) when out in the sun, because exposing the scar to the sun may cause it to permanently tan and become discolored.
+You should avoid exposure to the sun for several months after treatment, and will be advised to use a sunblock or wound dressing (such as a Band-Aid) when out in the sun, because exposing the scar to the sun may cause it to permanently tan and become discolored.

 Rare scar revision complications include: bleeding (hematoma), infection, delayed healing, anesthesia risks, change in skin sensation, damage to skin structures, skin contour irregularities, skin discoloration and swelling, skin sensitivity, pain, negative reactions to medications, blood clots, scar recurrence, separation (dehiscence) of the wound.